MaxGhi8/rofi/README.md

 ## Applets

+I personally use the screenshot applets with type-2 and keybord shortcut that is `Shift+Windows+S`.

 | Applets            | Description                                                     | Required Applications                                                          |
 | :----------------- | :-------------------------------------------------------------- | :----------------------------------------------------------------------------- |
 | **`Apps As Root`** | Open Applications as root                                       | `pkexec` : `alacritty`, `thunar`, `geany`, `ranger`, `vim`                     |